-However, if you’re being charged CNP interchange because you’re keying in transactions even though a customer hands you their card, you could potentially lower your costs by adding a card reader.
+However, if your processor charges CNP interchange because you’re keying in transactions even though a customer hands you their card, you could utilize a reader to lower your costs.

 You’ll have plenty of choices – you can use a countertop credit card machine or full POS system, a card reader that attaches to your smartphone or tablet through a headphone jack or Bluetooth, or even a USB card reader that plugs in to your computer for use with a virtual terminal.

-Card-present transactions are typically considered less risky.
+Processors consider card-present transactions less risky.
 You can still be on the hook for chargebacks with card-present transactions, but your chances of chargeback liability with a card-not-present transaction may be higher.